department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ### What is a pre-World War I headstone or marker?

 A pre-World War I headstone or marker is a memorial item used for the gravesite of a Civil War or Spanish American War Veteran.
+The style and inscription of a pre-World War I headstone or marker is different from the style of a current headstone or marker.

-### What does a pre-World War I headstone look like and what types are available??
+### What does a pre-World War I headstone look like and what types are available?